hnuti-brontosaurus/php-bis-api-client/README.md

 }
 ```

-> ⚠ Note that due to data integrity corruption (missing expected values in response) in data migration from old BIS, only events as of `2015-01-01` are listed.
-If you need to list older events, either you can use request part of this lib (`HnutiBrontosaurus\BisClient\HttpClient`) and process the response on your own, or cleanup in production database has to be made.
+> ⚠ Note that due to corrupted contact information in data from old BIS, only events as of `2011-01-01` are listed.
+If you need to list older events, you can use request part of this lib (`HnutiBrontosaurus\BisClient\HttpClient`) and process the response on your own.

 #### Filters

-You can filter in many ways:
+Events can be filtered by group, category, program or intended for:

 ```php
 $parameters = new \HnutiBrontosaurus\BisClient\Request\Event\EventParameters();